jizusun/apcs-2017-spring/chapter3/chapter 3 Inheritance and Polymorphism.md

   * scope

+    * instance variable,static variable, and methods of a class belong to the class's scope.
-    * p117.13   p125.23
+    * local variable:
       * during execution of the method,the parameters are local to the method.
       * any changes made to the parameters will not affect the value of the arguments in the calling program.
       * when the method is exited,the local memory slots for parameters are eased.
+    * p114.8    p117.13   p125.23

   * formal vs actual parameter